Esri/solution.js/docs/Publishing to npmjs.md

 11. Publish the release.
   * `npm run release:publish-git` (git-bash) commits the release, bundles it into a zip file, and sends it to GitHub
   * `npm run release:publish-npm` (Windows) sends the release's packages to npm.
-You should be prompted for a two-factor code (e.g., from Okta Verify) when prompted.
+Once the command is ready to send the packages to npm, you should see "?
+This operation requires a one-time password:".
+The "password" is an Okta Verify two-factor code.
 Because codes expire after around 30 seconds, use the freshest possible code: pick it right after it updates in the two-factor app.

  Note that you won't see the new version in your GitHub client until the next time that you refresh the repository.